| |

 About the Author

-Written and photographed by Roland Bast, professional travel photographer and TMAC member.
-Roland captures authentic stories across Canada and beyond, blending local culture, light and people in every frame.
+Roland Bast is a professional travel photographer and TMAC Gold Medalist.
+Roland captures authentic stories across Canada and beyond, blending local culture, light, and people in every frame.
+His work focuses on the “spirit of place,” from the Irish countryside to the vibrant streets of Quebec.

 Frequently Asked Questions about Montreal